PlayForm/Compress/README.md

 > [!IMPORTANT]
 >
-> Use AstroCompress last in your integration list for the best optimizations.
+> Use AstroCompress last in your integration list for the best optimization.

 ## Installation